ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/pine-store-today/2021-10-pine-store-front-office" "800" /%}}

-For nearly half a century up to that point, the building was occupied by Furniture Restoration Workshop.
+For several decades up to that point, the building was occupied by Furniture Restoration Workshop.

 <figure>